Mad About You (Hooverphonic song): Covers

 Cantonese pop singer Joey Yung covered the song in Cantonese on her 2002 album Something About You.

 Influences

-In its Hooverphonic with Orchestra Live version, the song features the same opening as the "Daydream" hit from the also Belgian band Wallace Collection, and both songs feature themes from Swan Lakes final scene.
+In its Hooverphonic with Orchestra Live version, the song features the same opening as the "Daydream" hit from another Belgian band Wallace Collection, and both songs feature themes from Swan Lakes final scene.

 This was an idea from Cédric Murrath, who is both the violinist from Wallace Collection's reformation and the conductor of the Hooverphonic with Orchestra Live.